 - Undergraduate students majoring in public relations learn to use social media and work with traditional media outlets to maintain an organization’s public image.
 Students often need to complete an internship or capstone project to demonstrate their understanding of key concepts.

 - Bachelor’s in Communication

 - A bachelor’s in communication prepares students for a variety of careers.
 For example, students interested in employee communication can pursue positions in human resources, while others can seek out jobs in the media.

 - Students pursuing a bachelor’s in journalism learn how to research, write, and edit news stories for various media outlets.
 Most journalism programs place a premium on professional ethics, requiring students to take multiple courses in this area.

 When choosing a certificate or diploma program, make sure to confirm that your school holds some form of accreditation.
 The accreditation process ensures that an institution meets certain academic standards and adequately prepares its students to join the workforce upon graduation.
 If your certificate program does not hold accreditation, you may encounter difficulties transferring credits to another institution.
 Additionally, students attending unaccredited schools may not qualify for certain types of financial aid.

 At the institutional level, colleges and universities can earn regional and national accreditation.
 Most nonprofit colleges and universities seek out regional accreditation, which tends to be more prestigious, whereas for-profit and vocational schools often receive national accreditation.

-The Council for Higher Education Accreditation's online directory of accredited institutions and programs makes it easy to determine whether or not your program holds regional, national, and/or ACBSP accreditation.
+The Council for Higher Education Accreditation’s online directory of accredited institutions and programs makes it easy to determine whether your program holds regional, national, and/or ACBSP accreditation.